lewisKendall-Jones/lewisKendall-Jones/README.md

 # Welcome to my profile! 👋
 My name is Lewis Kendall-Jones.
 I am from Auckland, New Zealand.
 I am currently in my final year of studying for a Bachelor's of Information Technologies (Computer Science).
 My main interests lie within software engineering, networks, and security.

-My main languages are Java and C++, and a growing passion for Rust.
 # Tools & Technologies
 ![](https://img.shields.io/badge/Language-C-blue)
 ![](https://img.shields.io/badge/Languages-C%23-blue)